 Our central purpose is to ensure that all children achieve the highest standards of which they are capable; Whether in the classroom, on the sports field, in concert or on stage, or in the range of opportunities we offer to students at all stages of their education.

-This year there will be many changes made to the way students are assessed and to the way we record and report their achievements and progress.
-These changes are happening nationally and include how GCSEs are graded; On a 9-1 scale rather than A*-G.
+Many changes have been made to the way students are assessed and to the way we record and report their achievements and progress in school.
+These changes have happened nationally and include how GCSEs are graded; On a 9-1 scale rather than A*-G.

 Accessibility | Disclaimers | Privacy & Cookies